Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Introduction

 When the interface acceleration surpasses a certain threshold, the amplitude of Faraday waves rapidly increases, causing the wave profile to become unstable.
 This instability ultimately leads to the formation of a jet that moves from the higher-density fluid to the lower-density fluid. \cite{Longuet-Higgins1983BubblesSurface} was the first to observe this phenomenon on a vertically vibrating flat water-air surface.
 In some remarkable cases, he observed jets produced by a relatively mild excitation amplitude of \SI{0.5}{\milli\meter} that rose up to a height of \SI{1.7}{\meter}.
 The understanding of Faraday waves-induced jets on flat interfaces was significantly advanced by the work of \cite{Goodridge1996ThresholdWaves, Goodridge1997ViscousWaves, TaoShi1997BreakingState, Hogrefe1998Power-lawWaves, Goodridge1999BreakingRates, Zeff2000SingularitySurface}.
 These studies identified the critical wave height necessary for jet formation and demonstrated that the surface undergoes a self-similar collapse prior to jetting. \cite{Vukasinovic2000Vibration-InducedAtomization,Vukasinovic2001ModeVibration,James2003Vibration-inducedBursting} were the first to observe Faraday waves-induced jetting in a spherical sessile water drop placed on a vibrating plate.
 A sequence of images from their studies on drop jetting is reproduced in figure \ref{fig:Introduction_ShapeModeSequences}(a).
 The jets, which extended outward from the droplet, led to atomisation and drop bursting through Rayleigh-Plateau instability.
 Recently, \cite{Prasanna2024SynchrotronAtomization} studied viscoelastic drops and demonstrated that the high resistive stresses in the jets significantly enhance their stability against the Rayleigh–Plateau instability. \cite{Cattaneo2023JetSubstrate} provided visualisations that clearly depict the formation of cyclic jets fostered by the Faraday instability on wall-attached bubbles oscillating under ultrasound driving.
 Figure \ref{fig:Introduction_ShapeModeSequences}(b) presents a series of images capturing this process.
 We believe that cyclic jets driven by Faraday instabilities, though previously unrecognised, have likely been observed in multiple earlier studies employing driving frequencies spanning from hertz \citep{Crum1979SurfaceBubbles}, through kilohertz \citep{Prabowo2011SurfaceBubbles}, and up to megahertz \citep{Vos2011}.
 Shape-mode induced jets were also observed for bubbles in contact with a vibrating surface, as reported by \cite{Biasiori-Poulanges2023SynchrotronCavitation}.
-Finally, \cite{Cattaneo2024CyclicDelivery} studied the jet formation driven by Faraday instability on practically unconstrained phospholipid-coated microbubbles subjected to ultrasound, revealing a multi-jetting behaviour, where the number of jets scales with the number of lobes in the shape mode.
-To harness the power of these jets or mitigate their harmful effects, it is crucial to understand how and when they originate.
-Achieving this requires investigating the formation and evolution of the Faraday instability, and determining the amplitude threshold at which it triggers jet formation.
+Recently, \cite{Dhote2024StandingBubble} successfully used Gerris, an open-source computational fluid dynamics software, to numerically simulate and demonstrate the formation of a shape mode-induced jet in an inviscid, incompressible, pre-deformed bubble.
+Finally, in our previous work \citep{Cattaneo2025CyclicDelivery}, we studied the jet formation driven by Faraday instability on practically unconstrained, phospholipid-coated, microbubble ultrasound contrast agents subjected to high-frequency ultrasound, revealing a multi-jetting behaviour, where the number of jets scales with the number of lobes in the shape mode.
+We also discovered that these jets are capable of piercing the cell membrane, enabling precise and targeted drug delivery.